stylish-groupb-project/Stylish-Pro/remote-assignment/part-3/Readme.md

 ## 🌟 Advanced Tasks (Optional)

 - Think of a website with great user experience.
 What makes it good?
 Highlight three front-end aspects.
-- Try adding TypeScript to your Next.js project.
+- Utilize TypeScript in your Next.js project.

 ## 📤 Submission Guidelines